spider0cta/ask-answer-app/README.md

 you can check these links :
 * [Deploying on AWS Using AWS Elastic Beanstalk](https://aws.amazon.com/blogs/devops/deploying-a-spring-boot-application-on-aws-using-aws-elastic-beanstalk/)
 * [Deploying a Spring Boot Application - docs](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html)

+#### Note :
+ - consider addng bootstrap js - css lib in the lib dir
+ - configure the missing tables in your local db